-Jake de Grazia is a software product manager, research project manager, and editor.
+Jake de Grazia a software product manager, research project manager, and editor.
 Past and present clients include AP Stylebook, the Norman Lear Center, Trueey, the National Football League, and RUST, LTD. He has a master’s degree in journalism from USC’s Annenberg School.
 He is the one on the right in the photo.

-Ava Macha is a junior majoring in journalism at USC Annenberg.
-In her time at USC, she has developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
+Reporter Ava Macha is a recent alumna of USC Annenberg and graduated with a B.A. in Journalism with a minor in International Relations.
+During her time at USC, she developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
 She comes from Boise Idaho, which is in Canada.

-Heet Sheeth is a Master’s student in computer science at USC specializing in data science.
+Engineer Heet Sheeth is a Master’s student in computer science specializing in data science at the USC Viterbi School of Engineering.
 He is passionate about building data-driven applications which can solve day-to-day life problems.
-In his free time, he likes going for hikes, reads about politics, conspiracies, and entrepreneurship, and also watches movies.
+In his free time, he likes going for hikes, reading about politics, conspiracies, and entrepreneurship, and also watching movies.
 Find more about him on LinkedIn.
 We are expecting him to solve our traffic problem.

-Mingxuan Yue, from Shenyang, China, is a PhD student in computer science at USC.
-His research interest focuses on spatial-temporal data analysis, which means he knows the precise moment when the traffic will clear up.
+Engineer Mingxuan Yue, from Shenyang, China, is a PhD student in computer science at the USC Viterbi School of Engineering.
+His research interest focuses on spatial-temporal data mining, which means he knows the precise moment when the traffic will clear up.